 Genetically identical cells can show heterogeneity, owing to differences in their proteome and transcriptome.
-It becomes important to assess cell to cell variability in experiments with any clinical outcome, such as the response of tumor cells to chemotherapeutic agents.
-Cell motility and migration studies are of significance in understanding immune regulation, embryogenesis, inflammation and cancer and in these instances a live or real-time approach to cell time lapse imaging can be deployed to monitor individual cell motility and proliferation (7).
+It becomes important to assess cell-to-cell variability in experiments with any clinical outcome, such as the response of tumor cells to chemotherapeutic agents.
+Cell motility and migration studies are of significance in understanding immune regulation, embryogenesis, inflammation, and cancer, and in these instances, a live or real-time approach to cell time-lapse imaging can be deployed to monitor individual cell motility and proliferation (7).

-Figure 5 | QPI time sequence images and trajectory tracking of individual MDA-MB-231 cells indicate increase in unidirectional motion in staurosporine treated cells.
+Figure 5 | QPI time sequence images and trajectory tracking of individual MDA-MB-231 cells indicate an increase in unidirectional motion in staurosporine-treated cells.
 Scale bar 500 μm.
 Figure modified from Kasprowicz et al, 2017 for review purposes.

-Are you interested in tracking individual cells.
-Here, we provide cellular metrics that can help you in determining the right strategy for image analysis
+Are you interested in tracking individual cells?
+Here, we provide cellular metrics that can help you in determining the right strategy for image analysis.

 Cell cycle and lineage

 In vitro cell cycles and cell lineage tracing has huge implications in the studying and analysis of cancer and differentiation.
-Label-free imaging facilitates the long term imaging of successive divisions or differentiation of individual cells without potentially altering native behavior.
+Label-free imaging facilitates the long-term imaging of successive divisions or differentiation of individual cells without potentially altering native behavior.
 Both PC and QPI techniques have successfully been used to study mitosis and cell division (8, 9), with enhanced algorithms.

-Figure 6 | QPI coupled with TIRM (Total Internal Reflection Microscopy) gives high resolution information (single cell lineage tracking) to track stem cell differentiation in a 15 day culture period.
+Figure 6 | QPI coupled with TIRM (total internal reflection microscopy) gives high-resolution information (single-cell lineage tracking) to track stem cell differentiation in a 15 day culture period.
 Scale bar 50 µm.
-Modified from Zhang et al, 2018 for representative purpose.
+Modified from Zhang et al, 2018 for representative purposes.

-Modification of traditional DIC and QPI techniques has enabled visualization of subcellular organelles like lipid droplets, mitochondria, ER and golgi from label-free live cells.
-Nishimura et al, devised a modified DIC based imaging system to visualize sub-cellular organelles in the bright field.
+Modification of traditional DIC and QPI techniques has enabled visualization of subcellular organelles like lipid droplets, mitochondria, ER, and Golgi from label-free live cells.
+Nishimura et al, devised a modified DIC-based imaging system to visualize sub-cellular organelles in the brightfield.
 For successful imaging at this level of detail, powerful lenses are required so you must ensure that the system you choose is sophisticated and robust enough for the task in-hand and capable of accurately verifying the desired optics.

-The authors in this example, utilized a RM-DIC microscope equipped with a modulating retardation unit in the illumination path, introducing a pair of shear direction changers to achieve Phase Distribution (PD).
-The PD images obtained were then converted to ePD images using Imaris Image Analysis software (BITPLANE) to obtain high resolution organelle level images.
-Figure 7 shows the corresponding images of ER, golgi and mitochondria obtained using Phase Distribution (modified DIC) microscopy.
+The authors in this example utilized a RM-DIC microscope, equipped with a modulating retardation unit in the illumination path, introducing a pair of shear direction changers to achieve phase distribution (PD).
+The PD images obtained were then converted to ePD images using Imaris Image Analysis software (BITPLANE) to obtain high-resolution organelle-level images.
+Figure 7 shows the corresponding images of ER, Golgi, and mitochondria obtained using phase distribution (modified DIC) microscopy.

-Figure 7 | Phase distribution (PD-modified DIC) enables visualization of sub-cellular organelles in NIH3T3 cells in bright field. ePD- pseudo color PD image obtained by image processing.
-GFP fused with localization signals for Mitochondria, ER and Golgi was expressed in NIH3T3 cells and used to visualize the organelles.
-Images obtained with PD and fluorescence display comparable resolution and clarity of image.
+Figure 7 | Phase distribution (PD-modified DIC) enables visualization of sub-cellular organelles in NIH3T3 cells in brightfield. ePD- pseudo color PD image obtained by image processing.
+GFP fused with localization signals for mitochondria, ER and Golgi was expressed in NIH3T3 cells and used to visualize the organelles.
+Images obtained with PD and fluorescence display comparable resolution and clarity of the image.
 Scale bar 10 μm.
-Image modified from Nishimura et al, 2019 for representative purposes
+Image modified from Nishimura et al, 2019 for representative purposes.

-Within the drug discovery area of research, the need for high throughput, automated imaging systems will only increase, and it is imperative that technologies evolve in order to fully unlock the benefits of label-free live cell imaging.
-CytoSMART, along with researchers and other equipment providers will continue innovating and designing to lead on these developments, supporting innovative, accurate label-free live cell imaging techniques and set ups.
+Within the drug discovery area of research, the need for high-throughput, automated imaging systems will only increase, and it is imperative that technologies evolve in order to fully unlock the benefits of label-free live-cell imaging.
+CytoSMART, along with researchers and other equipment providers, will continue innovating and designing to lead on these developments, supporting innovative, accurate label-free live-cell imaging techniques and setups.

-Learn About all CytoSMART imaging solutions here
+Learn about all CytoSMART imaging solutions here